-The WD90C00 optimizes its interface to the video memory display buffer.
-The video memory DRAMs are organized as 4 planes and the WD90C00 is designed for 3 configurations of DRAMs.
-Each plane can be configured as 64 KBytes (256 KByte total), 128 KBytes (512 KByte total), or 256 KBytes (1 MByte total).
+The WD90C10 optimizes its interface to the video memory display buffer.
+The video memory DRAMs are organized as 4 planes to support all modes from only two $256K \times 4$ DRAMs by making use of its Fast Page Access of memory.
+Each plane can be configured as 64 KBytes (256 KByte total).

-The WD90C00 provides the necessary control signals and address/data lines to access the video memory as two 16 bit data interleaved banks.
-For display refresh cycles, the WD90C00 will perform page mode read operations on the video memory in graphics modes.
+For display refresh cycles, the WD90C10 will perform page mode read operations on the video memory in graphics modes.
 In alpha modes, a choice of page video memory read operation is also provided.
-For video memory write operations during graphics or alpha modes, the WD90C00 will generate standard RAS/CAS cycles in non-page modes.
-WD90C00 will also refresh the DRAMs with 3 or 5 refresh cycles after every horizontal scan line.
+For video memory write operations during graphics or alpha modes, the WD90C10 will generate standard RAS/CAS cycles in non-page modes.
+WD90C10 will also refresh the DRAMs with 3 or 5 refresh cycles after every horizontal scan line.